 It is important to note that many of the above factors are “market driven” meaning that potential buyers will adjust their purchase price (the denominator in the Cap Rate equation) based on their own individual perception of the property.
 For example, two investors could look at the same property and walk away with completely different perceptions of the risk associated with acquiring it.
 One may view it as higher risk and make an offer based on an 8% Cap Rate, while another may have a more optimistic view and be comfortable with a 7% Cap Rate.
 In both cases, the purchase price is adjusted accordingly.

-So, What is a “Good” Cap Rate for a Commercial Real Estate Investment?
+What is a “Good” Cap Rate for a Commercial Real Estate Investment?

-Because the Cap Rate is used as a tool for comparing property prices and risk levels, it can be tempting to ask “What is a good Cap Rate?”
-Unfortunately, there is no easy answer, it depends.
+Because the Cap Rate is used as a tool for comparing property prices and risk levels, it can be tempting to ask “what is a good cap rate?”
+Unfortunately, there is no easy answer—it depends.

 There is no cap rate that is better than another because they are all relative to the perceived risk associated with acquiring the asset, the risk tolerance of each investor, and the expected return.
 For example, if one investor has a 10% annual return requirement, they would likely not be happy with an 8% cap rate.
 But another investor with a 6% annual return requirement would likely be just fine with an 8% cap rate.